Overview

 Extraction Block

 Extract data from the application and store in variables.
-Fields:type
+Fields:- type: “extraction” (required)

 Manual Block

-: Go to different URL (not needed at test start - automatic)back
+- navigate: Go to different URL (not needed at test start - automatic)

-: Launch app (not needed at test start - automatic)close_app
+- open_app: Launch app (not needed at test start - automatic)

-: Only when changing to a different URL mid-testopen_app
+- navigate: Only when changing to a different URL mid-test

 If Block

-: Array of blocks executed when condition is true (required)else
+- then: Array of blocks executed when condition is true (required)

 While Block

 Loop with a condition that repeats the body until condition is false.
-Fields:type
+Fields:- type: “while” (required)

 Using Variables

 Variables allow you to extract and reuse data throughout your test.
-Defining Variables:$
+Defining Variables:step_description or condition field.

 Complete Example